 Your autonomic nervous system (ANS) is the part of your nervous system that maintains harmony and a sense of inner equilibrium inside your body.
-Whatever you feel, your ANS will be feeling, and in fact, anything you feel “automatically” your ANS will be responsible for.
+Whatever you feel, your ANS will also felt, and in fact, anything you feel “automatically” your ANS will be responsible for.
 For example, your appetite, your mood, your ability to think clearly and even your sexual urges are all controlled by your ANS.
 Excitement, dread, fear, anger, hunger and sleep all have their home in the ANS.
-But as you are about to see, the ANS can bring us to heaven as well as make us feel like we are in hell!
+But as you are about to see, the ANS can bring us to heaven and make us feel like we are literally in hell.

-It is important to understand that your ANS is divided into two distinctly separate nervous systems, one which stimulates the nerve fibers, the sympathetic nervous system or SNS, and the other which sedates nerve fibers, the parasympathetic nervous system or PNS.
-It may be easier for you to remember that the SNS is the accelerator and the PNS is the brake.
+It is important to understand that we divide your ANS into two distinctly separate nervous systems, one which stimulates the nerve fibers, the sympathetic nervous system or SNS, and the other which sedates nerve fibers, the parasympathetic nervous system or PNS.
+It may be easier for you to remember that the SNS is the accelerator, and the PNS is the brake.

 It is the ANS that gets our body ready to rally for any likely emergency it may face, and this will occur whether the emergency is real or imaginary.
 It makes no difference really, for your brain cannot tell the difference between a real or imaginary stress.
 The well-know “fight-or-fight” response as discovered by the famous endocrinologist Dr. Has Selye, is the main system that is stimulated by any potentially stressful evening in the body, the sympathetic nervous system.